How Far Back Do Auto Insurance Companies Look?

 How far back does an insurance company look for pre-existing conditions?
 A car insurance company does not look at pre-existing conditions.
 How far back does a health insurance company look?
 That depends on the company and the condition.

-How far back do auto insurance companies look at credit score?
+How far back do auto insurance companies look at credit scores?

 An auto insurance company will go back 20 years when determining auto insurance rates based on credit score.